Directions: Using the digits 1 to 9, at most one time each, place a digit in each box to make a whole number product. Source: Owen Kaplinsky

-Directions: Use the digits 1 to 9, at most one time each, to make a difference with the least possible value.
+Directions: Using the digits 1 to 9, at most one time each, place a digit in each box to make a difference with the least possible value.
 Source: Owen Kaplinsky and Robert Kaplinsky

 Read More »